goldbergyoni/nodebestpractices/sections/docker/Caching-for-shorter-build-time.md

 #### Install "system" packages first

-If you need to install packages using `apt`,`yum`,`apk` or the likes, this should be one of the first instructions.
+It is recommended to create a base docker image that has all the system packages you use.
+If you **really** need to install packages using `apt`,`yum`,`apk` or the likes, this should be one of the first instructions.
 You don't want to reinstall make,gcc or g++ every time you build your node app.
-Do not install package only for convenience.
-This is a production app, no need to get
+**Do not install package only for convenience, this is a production app.**

 #### First, only ADD your package.json and your lockfile